 Bowman LR, Runge-Ranzinger S, McCall PJ, 2014.
 Assessing the relationship between vector indices and dengue transmission: a systematic review of the evidence.
 PLoS Negl Trop Dis 8: e2848.

 Vu DM, Mutai N, Heath CJ, Vulule JM, Mutuku FM, Ndenga BA, LaBeaud AD, 2017.
 Unrecognized dengue virus infections in children, 2014–2015.
 Emerg Infect Dis 23: 1915–1917.

 Sang RC, Dunster LM, 2001.
 The growing threat of arbovirus transmission and outbreaks in Kenya: a review.
 East Afr Med J 78: 655–661.

 Kariuki Njenga M, Nderitu L, Ledermann JP, Ndirangu A, Logue CH, Kelly CHL, Sang R, Sergon K, Breiman R, Powers AM, 2008.
 Tracking epidemic chikungunya virus into the Indian ocean from east Africa.
 J Gen Virol 89: 2754–2760.

-Ngugi HN 2017.
+Ngugi HN et al. 2017.
 Characterization and productivity profiles of Aedes aegypti (L.) breeding habitats across rural and urban landscapes in western and coastal Kenya.
 Parasit Vectors 10: 331.